danealohabib/research/README.md

 ### Strict Replication

 "CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
-Uses the data labelled [data_process](https://www.dropbox.com/s/csibdzi9dl6nmls/data_process.zip?dl=0) to completely replicate
+Uses the data labelled [data_process](https://www.dropbox.com/s/csibdzi9dl6nmls/data_process.zip?dl=0) to completely replicate.
+Data is also in my directory on the server

 "Cog_Preprocessing_Inspection_I.ipynb" is an earlier version.
 The data used for this analysis has some minor data quality issues.
-Use "data_processed" to completely replicate if you wish.
+Use [data_processed](https://www.dropbox.com/s/t2p9emvgcqns9f3/data_processed.csv?dl=0) to completely replicate if you wish (also in the server under the same name).

 Everything in the notebook is documented